mapbox/vector-tile-spec/3.0/README.md

     map          |  9  | value is the number of key-value pairs to follow:
                  |     |   each pair is an index into layer keys
                  |     |   followed by a complex_value for the value
-    list         | 10  | value is the number of list items to follow: of doubles |     |   first value provides index of attributes_scaling
-                 |     |   to use, followed by the listed number of delta
+    delta-       | 10  | parameter is the number of items N in the list: encoded    |     |   one uint64 is an index into the Layer's elevation_scaling list       |     |   followed by N uint64 nullable deltas for the list items
-                 |     |   encoded integers that follow.

 Note that the complex_values that follow a list or map may themselves contain lists or maps.

-Value types 10 through 15 are reserved for future versions of this specification.
+Value types 11 through 15 are reserved for future versions of this specification.
 Implementations MUST treat complex values of these types as opaque values that consume only one integer of storage (i.e., are not followed by additional sub-attributes).
 In the future they may refer to additional inline types or additional reference types.

-##### 4.4.2.2 Inline Attribute Keys
+##### 4.4.2.3 Inline Attribute Keys

 The keys for Legacy Attributes are stored in the Layer and follow the rules in section 4.4.3.

+##### 4.4.2.4 Nullable deltas

+A delta-encoded list encodes a list, each element of which is either a floating point number or null.

+Each encoded value in the list is either 0, indicating null, or a nonzero value that is shifted right by one bit and then unzigzagged to produce a signed integer delta:

+    sint64 delta = decode_zigzag32(encoding >> 1);

+In the case of a null, the current value does not change, and the next delta is relative to the previous non-null value.
+The initial condition to which the first delta is applied is a value of 0.

+As indicated above, just prior to the deltas themselves is a uint64 index into the layer's `attribute_scalings` list.
+Each non-null delta-encoded value is further scaled and offset by the specified Scaling to produce a final floating point value.

+##### 4.4.2.5 Scaling

+Elevations and delta-encododed lists are affected by a Scaling specification that maps integer inputs to floating point outputs.
+For a `delta_encoded_value` integer input, the final floating point `value` output of Scaling is

+    value = base + multiplier * (delta_encoded_value + offset)

+where `base`, `multiplier`, and `offset` are taken from the Scaling.

+All of these fields are optional in the Scaling.
+If not specified, the `base` and `offset` are 0 and the `multiplier` is 1.

 #### 4.4.3 Attribute Keys